 What is Sendai Ramen?

-Sendai Ramen is a traditional Japanese dish of noodle soup that originated in the city of Sendai in Miyagi Prefecture.
-The dish consists of Chinese style wheat noodles that are served in a meat or occasionally a fish based broth or soup.
-Sendai Ramen is usually flavoured with soy sauce or miso and is completed by toppings consisting of sliced pork, dried seaweed, kamaboko and green onions.
-Nearly every area within the city uses its own variation of this dish.
+Sendai ramen is a traditional Japanese noodle soup dish that originated in the city of Sendai in Miyagi Prefecture.
+The dish consists of Chinese-style wheat noodles served in a meat, or occasionally fish, broth or soup.
+Sendai ramen is usually flavored with soy sauce or miso and topped with sliced pork, dried seaweed, kamaboko, and green onions.
+Almost every area in the city has its own variation of this dish.

 How sendai ramen made?

-Ramen soup generally is made from a stock with a base of either chicken or pork.
-This stock is then combined with various ingredients according to the recipe used by each restaurant.
-The ingredients can be kombu (kelp), katsuobushi (flakes of skipjack tuna), niboshi (dried baby sardines), beef bones, shiitake mushrooms and onions.
-The soup is then flavoured by the addition of salt, miso or soy sauce.
-There are other newer styles that have emerged which include among others a curry version of Sendai Ramen.
+Ramen soup is generally made from a broth based on either chicken or pork.
+This broth is then combined with various ingredients according to the recipe used by each restaurant.
+These ingredients may include kombu (seaweed), katsuobushi (flakes of skipjack tuna), niboshi (dried baby sardines), beef bones, shiitake mushrooms, and onions.
+The soup is then flavored by adding salt, miso or soy sauce.
+Other newer styles have emerged, including a curry version of Sendai ramen.

 The best places in Sendai to try Sendai Ramen for yourself!